 - Additional Comforts: Sunglasses, sun block, bug spray, maps, hammock, pocket knife, binoculars, umbrellas, first aid kit.

-Trip Planning to Death Valley
+Trip Planning for Death Valley Camping

 Let’s start with the good…Death Valley National Park can accommodate almost all size RVs.
 However, you’ll want to plan your trip before heading out.

 Don’t drive mid-day in the peak of summer.
 Your vehicle could easily overheat.

 We use RV Trip Wizard to plan our routes.
 It allows us to enter our RV specs, ideal travel style and budget.
 With that info RV Trip Wizard helps us create the ideal plan.

 For those of you in large RVs, this tool will help you avoid low hanging bridges, steep mountain passes and tunnels.

 The Best Free Camping in the Entire USA

 We love camping across this amazing country.
 And, we really love it when its free.
 Here’s our list of the 20 Best Free Campsites in the USA.